dodobrands/WebAuthn.Net/src/WebAuthn.Net.Storage.SqlServer/README.md

 > [!WARNING]
 > Please note that having a **unique index** on the `RpId`, `UserHandle`, and `CredentialId` columns is **required**, as the combination of these property values acts as a descriptor, uniquely identifying the public key.

+> [!WARNING]
+> Please note, that the identifier generator creates sequential identifiers, **compatible only with the uniqueidentifier** data type and passed as `System.Guid` parameters in queries.
+If you use `binary(16)` instead of `uniqueidentifier` when creating a table schema for the primary key, you will experience **significant performance degradation**.

 ```tsql
 CREATE TABLE [CredentialRecords] (